jpcima/pd-visualization/README.md

 These visualizers run in external processes and do not disturb real-time signal processing.

+A standalone version for the Jack Audio Connection Kit is also part of the package.

 ![patch](docs/patch.png)

 The bang message is used to show or hide the visualizer window.
 By default the visualizer is not started.